1867

 April 5 - Good Friday: Titanic is "dressed" in panoply of flags and

 pennants for a salute to the people of Southampton.
-Only occasion
+Only occasion she is

-she is ever "dressed."
+ever "dressed."

 April 6: Recruitment day for remainder, and majority, of crew.
+General

-tons and 11,524 separate pieces.
-As well, 5892 tons of coal are
+11,524 separate pieces.
+As well, 5892 tons of coal are loaded on board.

 April 8: Fresh food supplies taken on board.
 All final preparations

-overseen by ship's builder Thomas Andrews down to the tiniest
+overseen by ship's builder Thomas Andrews down to the tiniest detail.

 April 10, Wednesday - Sailing Day:

 7:30 AM: Captain Edward J. Smith boards Titanic with full crew.
+Officers

-report from Chief Officer Wilde.
+Officer Wilde.

-8:00 AM: Entire crew mustered, followed by brief lifeboat drill
+8:00 AM: Entire crew mustered, followed by brief lifeboat drill using

-using only two starboard boats, No's 11 and 15.
+only two starboard boats, No's 11 and 15.

 9:30 to 11:30 AM: Second-and-third-class boat-trains arrive and